jinilover/coordinateGeometryInScala/readme.md

 E.g. in the above diagram, it aims to find the co-ordinates of the 6 vertices of the yellow region.
 The algorithm is given the outermost rectangle topLeft/bottomRight coordinates and the 8 rectangle topLeft/bottomRight coordinates.
 The numbers represent the input order the blue rectangles provided to the algorithm.
 This implies the sequence of the rectangles is provided in a random order.
 The algorithm needs to "subtract" the blue rectangles from the outermost rectangle to calculate the 6 vertices of the yellow region.

 Here is another example.
+The algorithm needs to find the co-ordinates of the 10 vertices of the yellow polygon.

 ![Alt text](https://github.com/jinilover/images/blob/master/Polygon2.png)

-This time the algorithm needs to find the co-ordinates of the 10 vertices of the yellow polygon.
+There can be more than one polygon remained after subtraction.
+In the following diagram, it calculates the 4 vertices of the 4 yellow polygons.

 ![Alt text](https://github.com/jinilover/images/blob/master/Polygon3.png)

-There can be more than one polygon remained after subtraction.
-In the above diagram, it calculates the 4 vertices of the 4 yellow polygons.

 ##Assumptions:
 * The blue rectangles do not form a polygon having a hole.